JohnMadrid/AdvancedUnityProject/README.md

 <h2>References</h2>
 <p> Our code is mainly based on the Unity API as well as the code from the course videos. </p>
 <h3> Asset Store</h3>
-<p> We have used several assets packages from the Unity Assets Store.
+<p> We used several asset packages from the Unity Assets Store.
 Below you can find a list of the Asset packages used for the project.</p>
 <ul>
   <li><a href="https://assetstore.unity.com/packages/3d/props/weapons/ammo-crate-wood-ammunition-box-90071">Ammo Crate Wood Ammunition Box</a></li>